SirusDoma/Genode.Audio/README.md

 Any error will printed via `Cgen.Logger`.
 Check and explore `Cgen.Internal.OpenAL.ALChecker` and `Cgen.Logger` for more information.

+## Extending Sound ##

+In addition to extending `SoundSystem`, `SoundStream` can be extended as well, this allow you to stream data from various source that `Music` cannot comprehend, such as network stream or audio recorder.

+In such cases, you should derive `SoundStream`.
+Following abstract methods need to be implemented:

+- `void Initialize(int channelCount, int sampleRate)`
+  You have to call this method.
+Depending at your implementation, this can be called anywhere (of course before the stream begin), but most of time, it is called right after your source stream / decoder is open and / or read partial information of the source audio data to gather `channelCount` and `sampleRate`.

+- `bool OnGetData(out short[] samples)`
+  You have to override this method.
+It is responsible to read the samples from the source and will be called when the `SoundStream` is out of buffer to process.
+You will have to return boolean to indicate whether there is remaining sample to be streamed.

+- `void OnSeek(TimeSpan time)`
+  You have to override this method.
+This method will be called when `PlayingOffset` is changed by user, you will have to seek the position of source stream / decoder to the equally same as specified time.
+Sometimes it is impossible to seek the stream in certain cases, such as voice call.
+At that case, you can simply return the method and inform the user that seek is not available at current implementation.

+In addition to `SoundStream`, you cannot extend `Sound` class because it is fairly simple object that load `SoundBuffer` into memory.
+You can inherit `SoundSource` instead make your own Sound class, however you may need provide low level function during the implementation, such as providing buffer data to OpenAL handle manually.

+In case you want to cover audio data that not supported or defined within library, then make your own `SoundDecoder` instead by inherit it and register it to `Decoders` class.

 ## Dependencies ##

 This library uses several dependencies to perform specific operations.